Train for a career in healthcare administration.

 Learn more about our application process on our Admissions page.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Medical and Health Services Managers, www.bls.gov/ooh/management/medical-and-health-services-managers.htm (visited September 07, 2016).
-Employment projections: 2014-2024.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-2017 Edition, Medical and Health Services Managers, www.bls.gov/ooh/management/medical-and-health-services-managers.htm (accessed August 2016).
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions, and do not guarantee actual growth or any particular salary.

-* Note: The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
+Note: The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
+Virginia College does not guarantee employment or career advancement.

 Need more information about any of our programs?
 An Admissions Representative would love to help.
 Simply fill out the form bellow and we'll quickly be in touch.